Josefifir/LeX/README.md

-# LeX - LaTeX Math Equations Generator
+# LaX - LaTeX Math Equations Generator

-LeX is a tool designed to create and send LaTeX math equations with ease.
+LaX is a tool designed to create and send LaTeX math equations with ease.

 ## Features
 - Generates LaTeX-based mathematical equations